manuelmazzuola/angular-ui-router-styles/README.md

 })
 ```

-A simple plunkr to understand the usage:: http://plnkr.co/edit/rJEdureVMHShO08kJE4N?p=preview
+A simple plunkr to understand the usage: http://plnkr.co/edit/HIcYEj2QRqBCwbZCU0Il?p=preview

 **Things to notice:**
 * Specifying a css property on the route is completely optional.
 If the state doesn't have a css property, the service will simply do nothing for that route.
-* You can even have multiple page-specific stylesheets per state, where the css property is an **array** of relative paths to the stylesheets needed for that route.
+* You can even have multiple page-specific stylesheets per state, where the css property is an **array** of relative paths or objects contains the name and href attributes.
 * If a parent state exists the data object is inherited.